 Most insurance providers will cover the cost of your at-home test kit if you meet certain criteria.
 You typically need to have symptoms, have a recent exposure, or be at high risk to get the cost of your test covered.
-Make sure to call your insurance provider in advance to make sure that you will be able to get reimbursed.
+Make sure to call your insurance provider in advance to ensure that you will be reimbursed.

 2. Are there any close by testing centers you can go to?

-If you live nearby a testing center, such as an urgent care facility, it may be easier to get your test in person rather than doing the home collection especially due to long lines at testing sites.
-Make sure to call testing centers in advance to make sure that they still have testing supplies in stock.
+If you live near a testing center, such as an urgent care facility, it may be easier to get your test there.
+Make sure to call testing centers in advance to ensure that they still have testing supplies in stock.

 3. Do you need a rapid test?